mvenzin/strazure/README.md

 2. A **serverless Function** (Azure Function):
    - A webhook endpoint for Strava activity updates (create, delete, update)
-   - A http trigger to reset the SQL database
+   - A http trigger to set up the SQL database

 3. A **cloud SQL database and Blob storage**:
    - stores normalized activity data in an SQL database ready to be queried